 In April 2005, Equator signed a Finance and Service Agreement with Peak Petroleum Industries Nigeria Limited ('Peak'), the lease holder and operator of OML 122.
-In return for providing funds and supplying technical services for an appraisal well on each of two discoveries and for a selected exploration well, Equator became entitled to a share of any oil and gas production.
+In return for providing the funding and technical services for an appraisal well on each of two discoveries and for a selected exploration well, Equator became entitled to a share of any oil and gas production.

 In September 2005, Equator and Peak chartered the 'Bulford Dolphin' semi-submersible drilling rig and, in November 2005, commenced drilling their first well, Bilabri DX-1, on the multi-layered discovery.
 The extent of the known hydrocarbon reservoirs was found to exceed expectations and, furthermore, the well discovered additional gas reservoirs.
-On test, the 21 metre oil column in the C2 sand flowed crude oil with a specific gravity of 39 degrees API, at a rate of 7188 barrels per day and the gas reservoir in the overlying C1 sand flowed at a rate of 26 million standard cubic feet per day.
-The flow testing, combined with the well logs, confirmed that the reservoir properties and crude oil quality of Bilabri were excellent.
+On test, the 21 metre oil column in the C2 sand flowed crude oil with a specific gravity of 39 degrees API, at a rate of 7188 barrels per day.
+The gas reservoir in the overlying C1 sand flowed at a rate of 26 million standard cubic feet per day.
+The data from the flow tests combined with the well logs to confirm that the reservoir properties and crude oil quality of Bilabri were excellent.
 Accordingly, Equator and Peak initiated a development programme consisting of 6 wells and signed a charter contract for a Floating Production, Storage & Offloading vessel ('FPSO') with BW Offshore on 17 October 2006.